smith-lg/ggr472-wk6-demo/README.md

 To get started:

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine (Clone > Download zipped folder)
-2. Open `index.html` in a web browser to view the map.
+2. Set the JavaScript source to the required `.js` file and update the public access token
-3. Set the JavaScript source to the required `.js` file and update the public access token
+3. Open `index.html` in a web browser to view the map
 4. Experiment with the code to further your understanding